FrancesCoronel/personal-website-v3/_posts/2015-06-26-fullstack-academy-week-3.md

 -----------------

--   The `twitter-js` project was fun, but this `twitter-sql` business is just a whole nother ballgame, and I’m not sure if I really like playing… ⚾️⚾️⚾️
+-   The `twitter-js` project was fun, but this `twitter-sql` business is just a whole nother ballgame, and I'm not sure if I really like playing… ⚾️⚾️⚾️
 -   On the other hand, `Mongo` seems nice.
 The docs are definitely cleaner…